History of Keralam: Cheraman Perumal

+According to the Cheraman Juma Mosque and some other narratives, "Once a Cheraman Perumal probably named Ravi Varma was walking with his queen in the palace, when he witnessed the Splitting of the Moon.
+Shocked by this, he asked his astronomers to note down the exact time of the splitting.
+Then, when some Arab merchants visited his palace, he asked them about this incident.
+Their answers led the King to Mecca, where he met the Islamic prophet Muhammad and converted to Islam.
+Muhammad named him Tajuddin or Thajuddin or Thiya-aj-Addan meaning "crown of faith".
+The king then wrote letters to his kingdom to accept Islam and follow the teachings of Malik bin Deenar".
+It is assumed that the first recorded version of this legend is an Arabic manuscript of anonymous authorship known as Qissat Shakarwati Farmad.
+The 16th century Arabic work Tuhfat Ul Mujahideen authored by Zainuddin Makhdoom II of Ponnani, as well as the medieval Malayalam work Keralolpathi, also mention about the departure of last Cheraman Perumal of Kerala into Mecca.

 Prehistory

 A dolmen erected by Neolithic people in Marayur, Kerala, India.

 Stone Age (6,000 BCE) writings of Edakkal Caves in Kerala.

 A substantial portion of Kerala including the western coastal lowland and the plains of midland may have been under the sea in ancient times.
 Marine fossils have been found in an area near Changanassery, thus supporting the hypothesis.
 Archaeological studies have identified many Mesolithic, Neolithic and Megalithic sites in the eastern highlands of Kerala mainly centred around the eastern mountain ranges of Western Ghats.
 Rock engravings in the Edakkal Caves, in Wayanad date back to the Neolithic era around 6000 BCE.
 These findings have been classified into Laterite rock-cut caves (Chenkallara), Hood stones (Kudakkallu), Hat stones (Toppikallu), Dolmenoid cists (Kalvrtham), Urn burials (Nannangadi) and Menhirs (Pulachikallu).
 The studies point to the indigenous development of the ancient Kerala society and its culture beginning from the Paleolithic age, and its continuity through Mesolithic, Neolithic and Megalithic ages.
 However, foreign cultural contacts have assisted this cultural formation.
 The studies suggest possible relationship with Indus Valley civilization during the late Bronze Age and early Iron Age.

 Archaeological findings include dolmens of the Neolithic era in the Marayur area.
 They are locally known as "muniyara", derived from muni (hermit or sage) and ara (dolmen).
 Rock engravings in the Edakkal Caves in Wayanad are thought to date from the early to late Neolithic eras around 5000 BCE.
 Historian M. R. Raghava Varier of the Kerala state archaeology department identified a sign of "a man with jar cup" in the engravings, which is the most distinct motif of the Indus valley civilisation.